Fort Gibson in Muskogee County, Oklahoma — The American South (West South Central)

 Stage stop and site of holdup of US Mail by Cook Gang on July 14, 1894, and shooting of Joseph Glad by outlaw Jim French in 1894.

 Post office from 1883-1913.
 Manard school est. by 1863, and closed when consolidated with Ft Gibson Schools in 1966.

 Erected 2000 by Oklahoma Historical Society.
 (Marker Number 237-2000.)

 Marker series.
 This marker is included in the Oklahoma Historical Society marker series.

 Location.
 35° 47.975′ N, 95° 6.27′ W. Marker is in Fort Gibson, Oklahoma, in Muskogee County.
 Marker is on U.S. 62 half a mile east of South Manard Road, on the right when traveling west.
+Marker is only accessible from the eastbound lanes of US 62, 1/2 mile east of South Manard Road, approximately 8 miles east of Fort Gibson.
 Touch for map.
-Marker is only accessible from the eastbound lanes of US 62, 1/2 mile east of South Manard Road, approximately 8 miles east of Fort Gibson.
 Marker is in this post office area: Fort Gibson OK 74434, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Jack C. Montgomery (approx. 7.4 miles away); Cherokee Warrior Memorial (approx. 7.4 miles away); John Noah Reese, Jr. (approx. 7.4 miles away); Billy B. Walkabout (approx. 7.4 miles away); Park Hill (approx. 8.4 miles away); Riley's Chapel (approx. 8.4 miles away); Park Hill Press (approx. 8.4 miles away); Trail of Tears (approx. 9.6 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Jack C. Montgomery (approx. 7.4 miles away); Cherokee Warrior Memorial (approx. 7.4 miles away); John Noah Reese, Jr. (approx. 7.4 miles away); Billy B. Walkabout (approx. 7.4 miles away); Seventh United States Infantry (approx. 8.4 miles away); Park Hill (approx. 8.4 miles away); Riley's Chapel (approx. 8.4 miles away); Park Hill Press (approx. 8.4 miles away).